Table of Contents

 - If you experience burning sensation or discomfort while passing urine

-Dark Yellow Urine During Pregnancy
+4. Dark Yellow Urine During Pregnancy

-Dark yellow urine during pregnancy usually indicates dehydration.
+Dark urine in pregnancy usually indicates dehydration.

 During pregnancy, it is important to increase your water intake to support the baby’s growth and development.